solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 ## 2. How can I stop processing from failing?

 Even if you input the right materials, the message `Processing is not going as planned` can appear, which means your character has to re-try to the craft.
-The chance of this happening is tied to your processing success rate, which is 67% at its base.
+The chance of this happening is tied to your **processing success rate**, which is 67% at base.
 With a success rate of 100% rate, crafts always succeed given that you input the right recipe.

 Here's how to increase your sucess rate:
 - <!-- db_item-603044-0 --> / <!-- db_item-560024-0 --> (pearl shop costume) 3%